xingchenzhang/xingchenzhang.github.io/_pages/about.md

   - /about.html
 ---

 I am a Senior Lecturer in Computer Vision and Artificial Intelligence at the [Department of Computer Science](https://computerscience.exeter.ac.uk/), [University of Exeter](https://www.exeter.ac.uk/), where I lead the Fusion Intelligence Lab.
-Starting from 1st September 2024, I will also serve as the Deputy Director of Business Engagement & Innovation at the Department.
-I am also a Visiting Researcher at the [Personal Robotics Laboratory](https://www.imperial.ac.uk/personal-robotics/), [Department of Electrical and Electronic Engineering](https://www.imperial.ac.uk/electrical-engineering/), [Imperial College London](https://www.imperial.ac.uk/).
+I also serve as the Deputy Director of Business Engagement & Innovation at the Department.
+I am a Visiting Researcher at the [Personal Robotics Laboratory](https://www.imperial.ac.uk/personal-robotics/), [Department of Electrical and Electronic Engineering](https://www.imperial.ac.uk/electrical-engineering/), [Imperial College London](https://www.imperial.ac.uk/).

 Previously, I was a Marie Skłodowska-Curie Individual Fellow at the Personal Robotics Laboratory, Imperial College London, working with [Prof. Yiannis Demiris](https://www.imperial.ac.uk/people/y.demiris).
-Before that, I was a Teaching Fellow and Research Associate in the same department at Imperial College London.
+Before that, I was a Teaching Fellow and Research Associate in the same department (working with Prof. Yiannis Demiris) at Imperial College London.
 Additionally, I have previously held several roles at Imperial College London, including main supervisor of one MSc student, [Assistant Supervisor](https://www.imperial.ac.uk/students/academic-support/graduate-school/cornerstone/supervisors-guidebook/cpd/assistant-supervisors/) and Mentor for [Imperial’s Activate Student Mentoring Programme](https://www.imperial.ac.uk/students/academic-support/graduate-school/wellbeing-and-support/activate-student-mentoring-programme/).

 I am a Fellow of the Higher Education Academy (HEA).